ibm-cloud-architecture/refarch-kc/README.md

 # K Container Shipment EDA reference implementation

-This solution implementation illustrates the deployment of real time analytics on event streams in the context of container shipment in an [event driven architecture](https://github.com/ibm-cloud-architecture/refarch-eda) with event backbone, functions as service and microservices.
+The IBM Event Driven architecture reference implementation illustrates the deployment of real time analytics on event streams in the context of container shipment in an [event driven architecture](https://github.com/ibm-cloud-architecture/refarch-eda) with event backbone, functions as service and microservices, and aims to illustrates the different event driven patterns like event sourcing, CQRS and Saga.

 ## What you will learn
 * CQRS pattern with event sourcing done in Kafka / IBM Event Stream